pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 We're also happy to announce that we've acquired the [source code for Snowy](https://github.com/pebble-dev/snowy)!
 [Snowy](https://apps.rebble.io/en_US/application/561960c8a1dd2652af00000d) was one of the most popular assistants for the Pebble, and is still a useful companion today.
 However, given the current landscape of LLMs and voice assistants it is definitely due an upgrade, so expect to see this old dog appear in the hackathon.

-# ⌚ The future of Rebble
-With a long term plan for the Rebble community starting to coalesce, the longevity of Rebble is more important than ever.

-We are currently in the process of transforming Rebble into a non-profit, which will ensure the community exists long into the future, and serves as the best place to use the Pebble platform to learn, build and have fun doing it.

-It's still early days, but more information will be available at [rebble.foundation](https://rebble.foundation) as soon:tm: as we have it.

 # 🗒️ That's all for now